Kong/docs.konghq.com/app/docs/0.5.x/cli.md

 ### Commands

 - **join [address]**: tells Kong to join an existing cluster located at `address`.
-The `address` is `host:port` of the other node, where `port` is the [cluster_listening_port][cluster_listening_port] value of that node.
+The `address` is `ip:port` of the other node as configured in its [cluster_listen][cluster_listen] property (or th value of `advertise` if set in the node's [cluster settings][cluster]).
 A new Kong process must join with at least one existing member of a cluster in order to join an existing cluster.
 After joining that one member, the gossip layer takes over, propagating the updated membership state across the cluster.
 - **members**: shows a list of members in the cluster and their state.
 - **force-leave [node_name]**: when a node is in a `failed` state, this operation forcebly removes the node from the cluster.
 Remembers to use the `node_name` and not its address.
 - **reachability**: performs a basic network reachability test.
 The local node will gossip out a "ping" message and request that all other nodes acknowledge delivery of the message.